 Brussels Airlines might have to restate its accounts for 2013 to show higher losses than reported last month if the European Commission (EC) concludes that a new financial subsidy to Brussels Airport contravenes European rules on state aid.
 The EC’s Directorate-General for Competition has not formally opened an investigation but it is assessing the measure following complaints from two airlines.
 The assessment started several months ago and still "is ongoing.
 The outcome cannot be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European Commission Assessing State Aid To Brussels Airport".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European Commission Assessing State Aid To Brussels Airport".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.